-Striving to enhance the Corporate Governance practices, commensurate with the size of operations and feasibility, the Bank may introduce additional board sub-committees (like Board Risk Committee) as well as management level committees to manage its affairs in an efficient and transparent manner.
+Striving to enhance the Corporate Governance practices, commensurate with the size of operations and feasibility, the Bank may introduce additional board subcommittees (like Board Risk Committee) as well as management level committees to manage its affairs in an efficient and transparent manner.

-Additionally at the management level, the Bank is proposing to formalise an Investment Committee that will be the highest management level authority on all investment exposures.
+The Bank currently does not have any managerial committee as on December 31st, 2008.
+At the management level, the Bank is proposing to formalise an Investment Committee that will be the highest management level authority on all investment exposures.
 This committee is proposed to have additional responsibilities of credit decision making as well as Asset Liability Management.
-The constitution of such a committee & its terms of reference would be subject to the approval of the Board of Directors
+The constitution of such a committee & its terms of reference would be subject to the approval of the Board of Directors.
+As on December 31st, 2008 the structure was not approved and formalised by the Board of Directors.

-The overall role of Investment Committee will be to facilitate:
+The overall role of the proposed Investment Committee will be to facilitate: